-Where length, width and depth are in absolute harmony: its symmetrical perfection makes the cube planters a visual exclamation mark for roof terraces, balconies and all types of boundaries.
+Where length, width and depth harmonise: Its symmetrical perfection makes the cube a visual exclamation point on roof terraces, patios, balconies and for borders of all kinds.

 |1||180 x 180 x 180||black|